jamespayne/sshkeygen/README.md

 sshkeygen
 =========

-A bash ssh keygen script to make generating ssh keys easy.
+A bash script to automate generating ssh keys.

 Note: This script assumes you haven't already generated a ssh key.
 I'm going to update the script so that it checks for the prescence of existing keys and asks whether you want to use an existing key.